Gopi-techy/Scholarship-Management-System/README.md

 # Scholarship Management System

-A comprehensive system for managing scholarship applications, built with React, Node.js, and Firebase.
+A comprehensive system for managing scholarship applications, built with React, Node.js, Azure and Firebase.

 ## Project Structure